vector-of-bool/vector-of-bool.github.io/_drafts/enough-ctad-fud.md

 With the naive understanding of the semantics of `optional`, we'd expect the above example to be *always correct*.
 We've been given a `Something`, we wrap it in an *engaged* `optional`, and then we bind a reference to the wrapped value.
-The surprize comes from the fact that the above example break if you pass an `optional<T>` in for `s`!
+The surprize comes from the fact that the above example will break if you pass an `optional<T>` in for `s`!

 ```
 <source>:9:16: error: non-const lvalue reference to type 'std::optional<int>' cannot bind to a value of unrelated type 'int'